Rozado9/PostgresFly/README.md

 As the installation proceeds, the progress bar in the GUI will indicate the status of the installation.
 It ranges from 0% (beginning of the installation) to 100% (installation complete).
 Ensure that you wait for the progress bar to reach 100% before proceeding with other tasks or closing the application.

+## Troubleshooting

+### Connection Errors
+- Verify the IP, username, and password.
+- Ensure that the SSH service is installed on the Linux machine.

+### Installation Issues
+- Review the logs to diagnose any issues.
+- Ensure all prerequisites are met.

+### UI Issues
+- Restart the program.